.png)

 Press & Reviews

-With strong performances from every family member, a well-considered script, and cinematic choices that perfectly match the story being told, this film impressed us with all of its honesty and humanity."
+“Manages to tell the story we have all seen covered many times over the years, but does so in a truly FRESH and AUTHENTIC way […] With strong performances from every family member, a well-considered script and cinematic choices that perfectly match the story being told, this film impressed us with all of its HONESTY and HUMANITY."

 Cinema at Sea Jury